v6d-io/v6d/docs/notes/key-concepts/architecture.rst

    SDKs of vineyard.
 Currently Python and C++ are officially supported and the Rust and Go SDKs are under heavily development.

-4. The **plugable drivers** assign specific functionalities to certain types of data in vineyard.
+4. The **pluggable drivers** assign specific functionalities to certain types of data in vineyard.

    In particular, I/O drivers sync with external storages such as databases and file